 LHS believes that any absence has a negative effect on the education of the child and although some aspects of the learning process can be recovered, other facets are lost.
-As such, excessive absences will have a negative impact on a student's learning and will be reflected in the child's grade and ability to earn credit.
+In the 4x4 Intensive block schedule, a 1-day absence is equivalent to 2 days in a traditional schedule.
+Excessive absences will have a negative impact on a student's learning and therefore should be reflected in the child's grade and ability to earn credit.
 To encourage faithful attendance the following penalties will apply regarding student attendance: